 5] Ink/Toner Issues

-If the way images look on screen differs from the way they look in print, there’s likely an issue with the ink/toner cartridge.
-At such times, calibrating your printer can ensure what you print remains consistent with what you get on screen.
+If images look different on screen from how they look in print, there’s likely an issue with the ink/toner cartridge.
+Calibrating your printer helps ensure that what you print matches what you see on screen.

 Having said that, it is essential to note that each product handles the calibration process differently.
-Besides, every calibration kit comes with their own set of standard instructions.
+Besides, every calibration kit comes with its own set of standard instructions.

-You can, however, manually adjust the color options in the printer dialog to match the result you got from original cartridges.
-Within the printer driver are controls for fine-tuning the overall appearance of color from your printer.
+However, you can manually adjust the color options in the printer dialog to match the result you got from the original cartridges.
+Within the printer driver, there are controls to fine-tune your printer’s overall color appearance.
 So, depending on your needs, this may be enough to get the color you want.

 Also, an ink/toner cartridge problem may arise if new ink/toner has just been inserted incorrectly.
 To avoid such instances, fix it correctly.